 If you have access to both our Geography State attributes as well as our Resonate Elements State attributes, you can confidently use both data types for sizing.
-We have analyzed both data sets at the state level and, while there may be some small variations between the two data sets, we found they are mostly in line with each other.

 Why provide the Two Types?